wolbank/wol/README.md

 - Decimals: 18

-For more information, please visit: Complete Soon !
+For more information, please visit: https://viplus.org